 School Community Events

-Parents/Carers were invited to hear our talented musicians on the 11th July.
+Parents/Carers were invited to hear our talented musicians last July.
 Click here for more photos .

 Museum of London permanent memorial to the Unknown Soldier